oci-landing-zones/oci-landing-zone-operating-entities/design/readme.md

 <img src="../images/oci_open_lz_hl_design.jpg" alt= “” width="1200" height="value">
 &nbsp;

-If **cloud landing zones** are analogous to **airports**, the OCI Open LZ is a highly scalable airport with the possibility of having different terminals (OEs), that can be &ndash; but don't have to be &ndash; operated independently by different companies/subsidiaries.
+If **cloud landing zones** are analogous to **airports**, the OCI Open LZ is a highly secure and scalable airport with the possibility of having different terminals (OEs), that can be &ndash; but don't have to be &ndash; operated independently by different companies/subsidiaries.
 Each terminal can have a different security posture (domestic, international, etc.), teams, and resources, and communication between those terminals, inside or outside the airport, is possible, automated, and secured.

 &nbsp;